ioccc-src/winner/next/guidelines.md

 are mentioned you will NOT get a push notification!**
 </p>

 Jump to: [top](#)

 <div id="rounds">
 ## JUDGING ROUNDS:
 </div>

 Judging consists of a number of elimination rounds.
-During a round, the collection of entries are divided into two roughly equal piles;
+During a round, the collection of submissions are divided into two roughly equal piles;
 the pile that advances on to the next round, and the pile that does not.
-We also re-examine the entries that were eliminated in the previous round.
-Thus, a submission gets at least two readings.
+We also re-examine the submissions that were eliminated in the previous round.
+Thus, a submission gets at least two readings and often more than two.

 Jump to: [top](#)

 <div id="readings">
 ## JUDGING READINGS: